boschmitt/tweedledum/docs/concept_overview.rst

 =========

 - A **netlist** represents the circuit as a list of gates to be applied sequentially.
 It is convenient because each range in the array represents a valid sub-circuit.

-- **Directed acyclic graph (DAG)** representation.
-The vertices of the DAG are the gates of the circuit and the edges encode their relationships.
+- **Directed acyclic graph (DAG)** representation, ``op_dag``.
+The vertices of the DAG are the operations of the circuit and the edges encode their relationships.
 The DAG representation has the advantage of making adjacency between gates easy to access.

+- **Mapped DAG** representation, ``mapped_dag``.
+The same as ``op_dag`` but mapped to a particular device architecture.

+- **Unitary** representation.
+A unitary matrix representation of the circuit.
+Not scalable at all, the unitary is literally represented as a :math:`2^n \times 2^n` matrix, where :math:`n` is the number of qubits.

 - **Phase polynomials** representation. (work-in-progress)

 - **Path polynomials** representation. (work-in-progress)

 - **Exponents of Pauli** representation. (work-in-progress)

-Any of these circuit representations is efficiently convertible to the other in linear time with respect to the number of gates in the circuit.
-For example, given a netlist, it is possible to straightforwardly construct a directed acyclic graph by iterating over all gates.
-A simple topological order of the directed acyclic graph nodes is a valid netlist.

-A circuit in tweedledum is defined by combining a gate representation with a network representation.